Koromix/meestic/README.md

+You can find these instructions on the [official web page](http://koromix.dev/meestic).

 # Overview

 Meestic is a small utility made to control **the lights of MSI Delta 15 laptop keyboards** on Windows and Linux.
 It provides both a CLI and a system-tray GUI, and can fully replace the official MSI tool (which is not even available for Linux).